zooniverse/Panoptes-Front-End/.github/CONTRIBUTING.md

 ## Contributing

 Thanks a bunch for wanting to help Zooniverse.
-Here are few quick guidelines to start working on our project:
+We are no longer actively developing new features for this app.
+We are accepting PRs for bug fixes, translations, and content updates.
+If you wish to contribute new features, please go to [https://github.com/zooniverse/front-end-monorepo/](https://github.com/zooniverse/front-end-monorepo/).
+If you want to contribute a bug fix, translation, or content update, please follow the guidelines below:

 ### Issue